COVID-19 and Aid: New Global challenges

 Between 2007 and 2013, the rate of increase reached 7% per year, rising from $3 billion to $5.6 billion.
 Australia’s generosity in aid rose to 0.33% GNI, and the aid program enjoyed bipartisan support for an aid target of 0.5% GNI.

-In recent years however, For the past six years (2014-2019), Australia’s aid program has experienced unprecedented and consistent cuts.
+However, from 2014-2019, Australia’s aid program experienced unprecedented and consistent cuts.
 The largest single year cut occurred in December 2014, with a massive funding slash of $1 billion, equivalent to 20% of the entire aid program.

 Australia now ranks 19th among rich country aid donors.
 And Australian aid generosity languishes at a historic low of 0.22% GNI, and is budgeted to continue falling.